In April 2019, Judy Vizzari interviewed Justin Calverley, who works at both CERES and Edendale Farm.

 He smiles readily and, I guess, wonders if this older woman is his interviewer.
 I am and we’re off, walking briskly to his classroom.
 He’s preparing for the day’s propagating class but has generously offered to talk to me before class starts – there’s so much to find out in just a half hour – this interview is something of a challenge.

 Justin Calverley is a horticulturalist

 I already know that Justin is currently offering a nine week course, “Introduction to Horticulture,” at the farm … from what I’ve heard, it’s a great course.
-I’ve also heard that his interests are broad – he has his own horticultural business (Sensory Gardens) makes radio (3RRR) and television (Vasili’s Garden and Gardening Australia) appearances, has authored a book (The Urban Farmer) and provides workshops in multiple locations including schools, council facilities, at CERES in Brunswick East and even in private backyards.
+I’ve also heard that his interests are broad – he has his own horticultural business, makes radio (3RRR) and television (Vasili’s Garden and Gardening Australia) appearances, has authored a book (The Urban Farmer) and provides workshops in multiple locations including schools, council facilities, at CERES in Brunswick East and even in private backyards.

 So when did Justin start his horticultural journey?